Monday, November 3, 2025

 Burnout is when employees are exhausted, overwhelmed, unable to focus on their work, and become disengaged from their job.
 Classic symptoms include:

-• Inconsistent decisions that struggle when in QA or reviewed by FOS
+Inconsistent decisions that struggle in QA or under FOS review

-• Customers are chasing for updates because there are long gaps in communications
+Customers are chasing for updates because there are long gaps in communication

 What actually prevents burnout in complaint teams?

 'Spoiler alert! 🍕Pizza Friday doesn’t make me feel better.
 By the time I get some, there's only ham and pineapple left!
-More than that though, it doesn't help my workload.
-I don't need pizza; I need time off the phone!' another burnt-out complaint handler.
+More than that, it doesn't help my workload.
+I don’t need pizza; I need time off the phone!'

 How to deal with burnout quickly